 To group data in this way simply click on the column header and drag the header into the space above the header:

 When you have dragged the column header into this space you will see that your report instantly reorganises itself according to the data within the column you have dragged upwards.
 In the example below the information within the data fields has been grouped according to the supplier name.

 When the information has been grouped you are then able to expand each set of grouped information to show the other data fields / columns within the report:

 As with the other functionality within the report builder, data can be grouped on multiple levels by simply dragging additional column headers into the required space.
-In the example below we have grouped the data according to supplier name and nit cost (in the example we have opened up the dataset based on a unit cost of 0.624).
+In the example below we have grouped the data according to supplier name and default unit price (in the example we have opened up the dataset based on a unit price of 0.01).

 To remove the grouping of data from a report simply drag the column header back alongside the other column headers.

 What is the summary feature on report builder?

 As a standard feature within report builder you can also create summary information relating to any numeric data within the data fields / columns.
 To summarise information simply click on the sigma symbol contained within the column header.

 You will then be presented with a number of different summary options: